Are you ready for some football? Or soccer, if you prefer.

-Yeah, as you can see, their reaction is pretty typical for the game.
+Yeah, as you can see, his reaction is pretty typical for the game.
 It has its fans to be sure, but Mega Man Soccer failed to reach the audience that Capcom had hoped for, I'm sure, given that there were apparently plans for a sequel that were quietly kiboshed.
 The fact that the game felt incomplete -- most notably from its absent ending, among other features -- probably didn't help.

 I played this one on a rental or two from Blockbuster Video back in the day, and while I enjoyed the graphics and sound (I remember hoping Capcom would reuse some of the pixel art and assets for something like a Zelda-ish top-down adventure), but the gameplay failed to win me over.
 Granted, I've never been a big sports gamer, so that might have played into my inability to keep track of my team members and whoever I was in control of while the opponents were freewheeling with the ball.